 How Much Does Mold Remediation Cost?

-The average cost of mold remediation is between $1,108 and $3,393, but there are many factors that can affect the total cost.
+Mold remediation costs typically range between $1,108 and $3,408 with an average cost of $2,242, but there are many factors that can affect the total cost.

 All houses have some mold in them: It’s important to understand that complete removal of every spore is impossible, so the term “mold removal” refers to the excision of a particular growth, not the prospect of rendering the home completely mold-free.
 The presence of mold is not an indicator of the cleanliness of the house, but rather the presence of moisture that probably needs to be corrected.
 Assessing the source and size of the problem helps homeowners estimate how much they’ll need to spend to remove any dangerous mold from their home.